Convert anything, at global scale.

 Why convert Xfig to SGI?

-Convert to SGI when recovering or maintaining compatibility with workstation-era graphics assets and archives.
+Choose SGI as target when recovering or maintaining compatibility with workstation-era graphics assets and archives.

 What changes when converting Xfig to SGI?